 - Play in the snow.
 I love walking in the snow, particularly before the streets have been cleared.
 My short treks in the snow are fun, freezing, and free.
 I might also build a snowman or go sledding.

 - Take a university tour.
 Many college campuses are very walkable.
 I enjoy wandering around, learning about a university, people-watching, and getting some exercise.

 - Wander around historical areas.
-Walk on cobblestone streets in an 18th century settlement like Old Salem or ride a bike in trails around battlefields like Valley Forge National Historic Park.
+Walk on cobblestone streets in an 18th-century settlement like Old Salem or ride a bike in trails around battlefields like Valley Forge National Historic Park.

 - Tend a garden.
 There are many options here: I can take care of my own garden, participate in a community garden, or help a friend with his or her garden.
-Not only could I spend a few hours encouraging growth, I might deepen bonds with friends and reap fresh fruit and vegetables.
+Not only could I spend a few hours encouraging growth, but I might also deepen bonds with friends and reap fresh fruit and vegetables.

 - Pick fruit.
-Fruit growing in public spaces may be available to anyone for the picking.
+Fruit growing in public spaces may be available to anyone for picking.
 My local greenway boasts wild blackberries, for example.

 - Learn an outdoor skill.
 Many state parks offer free sessions on outdoor-related skills such as how to fish or use a compass.